\ \_________\ \____________\ \___

 This page serves to describe plans for the then-upcoming release of Bedrock Linux, 1.0beta1 "Hawky".
 Hawky has since been released on July 17th, 2014.

-Bedrock Linux's brp command populates the /bedrock/brpath
+Bedrock Linux's brp command populates the /bedrock/brpath directory.
+The

 contents in this directory are used to make a certain class of files "just